agmoss/klearlink/products/klearprofile.md

 import Klearprofile from '/img/klearprofile.png';
 import API from '/img/klearsync_api.png';

-# Klearprofile
+# KlearProfile

 ## Overview

-The KlearLink product—Klearprofile—is an API product for the controlled dissemination of cross-party lending statuses to lending organizations.
+The KlearLink product—KlearProfile—is an API product for the controlled dissemination of cross-party lending statuses to lending organizations.
 Integration with the API allows your lending organization to understand your applicants' prior payment performance on loans applied for and originated with other lenders.

 With KlearLink, your lending organization inputs two components relating to each loan application: